Plan East: Background

-Since its establishment after World War II, the Second Polish Republic had been involved in wars and conflicts with almost all of its neighbours (see Polish-Soviet War, Polish-Ukrainian War, Polish-Lithuanian War, Greater Poland Uprising, Silesian Uprisings and Border conflicts between Poland and Czechoslovakia).
+Since its establishment after World War I, the Second Polish Republic had been involved in wars and conflicts with almost all of its neighbours (see Polish-Soviet War, Polish-Ukrainian War, Polish-Lithuanian War, Greater Poland Uprising, Silesian Uprisings and Border conflicts between Poland and Czechoslovakia).
 However, only two of the countries were considered to be major threats: Germany and the Soviet Union.

 In the 1920s and the 1930s, Polish leaders focused their efforts on countering the potential threat from the east.
 Fresh were memories of the Polish-Soviet War and the Battle of Warsaw, which saved Poland and the rest of Europe from the spread of the Bolshevik Revolution by force.

 Since both the Polish Army and the government in Warsaw were certain that war against the Soviets was inevitable, preparations for it were far more advanced than those against Germany.
 It was only after 1935, when anti-Polish propaganda in Germany increased, that the German threat became visible enough for army planners to begin drawing up Plan West.
 Even in 1939, the number of completed fortifications in the east of Poland vastly outnumbered those in the west.

 Interbellum Polish–Soviet border

 Poland's border with the Soviet Union was 1,412 km long.
 By comparison, the border with Germany, including East Prussia, was more than 20% longer, at 1,912 km.
 Neither border contained any major geographical obstacles, which made their defence very difficult.

 In the north was flat land with huge forests such as Puszcza Nalibocka, the Wilderness of Naliboki.
 In addition, a major railway connecting Moscow to Western Europe extended across the northern Poland.
 The area's major conurbation was Wilno, in the northeast of interbellum Poland.

-The centre of the country was primarily a huge sparsely-populated swamp, known as Polesie.
+The centre of the country was primarily a huge sparsely populated swamp, known as Polesie.
 Although it had no roads and few rail lines, it had a supreme strategic importance, as its landscape allowed a prolonged, organized defense.
 Neither Polesie nor the adjacent Volhynia contained any major urban areas.

-The south, formerly a portion of the Galicia province of Austria-Hungary, was the most highly-developed area, with ita high density of rail lines, growing amount of industry (such as oil fields in Boryslaw) and well-developed agriculture of Podolia.
+The south, formerly a portion of the Galicia province of Austria-Hungary, was the most highly developed area, with ita high density of rail lines, growing amount of industry (such as oil fields in Boryslaw) and well-developed agriculture of Podolia.
 Lwów, one of the major cities of interbellum Poland, was located in the area.
-In addition, the Soviet border was marked by a natural obstacle, the Zbrucz River.
+In addition, the Soviet border was marked by a natural obstacle, the Zbruch River.

 Virtually all Polish industrial and urban centres were in the west and so a long-lasting defence was possible, as a Soviet force would have taken up to several weeks to reach Upper Silesia, Warsaw, Kraków or Poznań.

 When they developed the plan, Polish planners assumed that co-operation and support would be forthcoming from Romania, which was Poland's main eastern ally.